KannonZenetism/zenetism-field-physics/the-zenetist-canon/ethical-praxis/veganism-ahimsa-and-the-tragedy-of-embodied-hunger.md

 A being approaching deeper centropic coherence begins to seek freedom from the cycle of extraction.

-The higher ideal is not killing more gently.
+The centropic ideal is not killing more gently.

-The higher ideal is not eating with cleaner symbolism.
+The centropic ideal is not eating with cleaner symbolism.

-The higher ideal is radiance rather than hunger.
+The centropic ideal is radiance rather than hunger.

 The most coherent form of sustenance would be participation in energy itself: nourishment without killing, continuity without predation, life sustained without another being's body becoming the site of extraction.